 We leverage the power of AI to more accurately quantify the true risk of a loan.
 Our AI models have been continuously upgraded, trained and refined for more than seven years.
 We have discrete AI models that target fee optimization, income fraud, acquisition targeting, loan stacking, prepayment prediction, identity fraud and time-delimited default prediction.
-Our models incorporate more than 1,500 variables and benefit from a rapidly growing training dataset that currently contains more than 5.5 million repayment events.
+Our models incorporate more than 1,500 variables and benefit from a rapidly growing training dataset that currently contains more than 8.5 million repayment events.
 The network effects generated by our constantly improving AI models provide a significant competitive advantage-more training data leads to higher approval rates and lower interest rates at the same loss rate.

-We have been able to demonstrate through several studies that AI lending works.
-First, in 2019 the CFPB reported that a study by Upstart of its data using a methodology specified by the CFPB showed that our AI model approves 27% more borrowers than a high-quality traditional model, with a 16% lower average APR for approved loans.53 Second, when compared to credit models from several large banks, our AI models approve approximately 2.7 times as many borrowers at the same loss
+We have been able to demonstrate through several studies that Al lending works.
+First, in 2019 the CFPB reported that a study by Upstart of its data using a methodology specified by the CFPB showed that our Al model approves 27% more borrowers than a high-quality traditional model, with a 16% lower average APR for approved loans.67 Second, when compared to credit models from several large banks, our Al models approve approximately 2.7 times as many borrowers at the same loss rate.68 Third, for pools of securitized loans, our realized loss rates were only approximately half of those predicted by Kroll, a prominent credit rating agency; over that same time period, realized losses for the same pool of loans were on average only 5% different than our internal forecasts.69 And finally, we regularly monitor the accuracy of our AI models in comparison with simple credit score-based models and have observed higher model accuracy for our AI models across a variety of statistical measures relating to each model's predictive accuracy.70

-51 Kaufman; see the section titled "Industry, Market and Other Data."
+65 Kaufman; see the section titled "Industry, Market and Other Data.

-Ficklin and Watkins; see the section titled "Industry, Market and Other Data."

-Ficklin and Watkins; see the section titled "Industry, Market and Other Data."
+66 67 Ficklin and Watkins; see the section titled "Industry, Market and Other Data.
+Ficklin and Watkins; see the section titled "Industry, Market and Other Data.